sidkshatriya/me/009-rr-on-aarch64.md

 # Record/Replay in a VM on macOS: A tutorial

+_The topic of this blog post is to teach you how to record/replay and debug a program using `rr.soft` through a small example program written in C_.

-I've modified the awesome [`rr` debugger](https://github.com/rr-debugger/rr.git) so that it can run without needing access to CPU Hardware Performance counters.
+First a bit of context: I've modified the awesome [`rr` debugger](https://github.com/rr-debugger/rr.git) so that it can run without needing access to CPU Hardware Performance counters.
 I call this variant, _Software Counters_ mode `rr` or `rr.soft` for short. `rr.soft` supports aarch64 Linux (recent kernels) in addition to x86_64 Linux.
 To learn more about `rr.soft`